apitestbase/apitestbase.github.io/_docs/en/endpoints-management.md

 Unmanaged endpoint is specific to a request, and is invisible to other requests.

-To reuse endpoints across requests, you can create `managed endpoints` in environments.
+To reuse endpoints across requests, you can create `managed endpoints` in [Environments](/docs/en/environments-management).

-Refer to this [page](/docs/en/environments-management) for more information about environments.

 There are two ways to create a managed endpoint.
 Here we use HTTP endpoint as an example.

-## Create Managed Endpoint in the Environments Area
+## Create Managed Endpoint in an Environment
 Suppose you have created an environment (like 'Local') in the Environments area, open the environment.
-Click `+ Endpoint` dropdown button, select `HTTP`, give it a name (like 'Articles API') and press Enter.
-A managed HTTP endpoint is created with its edit view displayed on the right.
+Click `+ Endpoint` dropdown button, select `HTTP`, give it a name (like 'Article API') and press Enter.
+A managed HTTP endpoint is created.

-Input details into the fields, and the endpoint looks like below.
+Enter details into the fields, and the endpoint looks like below.

 ![Managed HTTP Endpoint](../../screenshots/env-mgmt/managed-http-endpoint.png)